Welcome to today's edition of the Rush 24-7 podcast.

 Others do charitable donations for the tax deduction aspect.

-But the fact that tax deductions would limit charitable contributions was fine with Obama, because the government could pick that up.
+But the fact that tax deductions would limit charitable contributions was fine with Obama because the government could pick that up.

-Taxpayers just in another form, the government doing it, and that would make every charitable uh organization dependent more than ever on government, which means they would have to tow the political line.
+Taxpayers just in another form, the government doing it, and that would make every charitable organization dependent more than ever on government, which means they would have to toe the political line, whoever runs the government, if they're to get their annual donations.

 So neither of these two things should surprise you.

-Claiming Pat Toomey has come up with this.
+What is surprising, if these two stories are accurate, claiming Pat Toomey has come up with this.

 Pat Toomey, Republican Pennsylvania.

-For anybody who makes $174,400 or more on the average congressional rank and file Senate salaries 174.
+For anybody who makes $174,400 or more, the average congressional rank and file Senate salary is $174,000.

 That means they're exempting themselves.

-That's not even they're not even hiding it.
+That's not even, they're not even hiding it.

 That's why I'm holding this back in reserve.

-Yeah, I'm sure they do it, Rush.
+Yeah, I'm sure they do it.

-This shouldn't surprise you.
+Rush, this shouldn't surprise you.

-So again, the current salary, 2011 for rank and file members of the House and Senate's $174,000 a year.
+So again, the current salary, 2011, for rank-and-file members of the House and Senate is $174,000 a year.

-Now there are, like the leadership, they get more.
+Now, there are, like the leadership, they get more.

-Dingy Harry gets more, speaker gets more.
+Dingy Harry gets more, Speaker gets more.

-But I'm just the rank and file.
+But I'm just talking about the rank and file.

-Now doing away with the mortgage deduction will do wonders for the housing industry now.
+Now, doing away with the mortgage deduction will do wonders for the housing industry now.

-Of course, most people getting loans to buy houses can't pay it off anyway, therefore there is no concept of mortgage interest deduction.
+Of course, most people getting loans to buy houses can't pay it off anyway.

-Now the plan supposedly was dreamed up by something called the National Bureau of Economic Research, which is a bunch of Harvard eggheads who changed the definition of a recession so that it could be blamed on Bush.
+Now, the plan supposedly was dreamed up by something called the National Bureau of Economic Research, which is a bunch of Harvard eggheads who changed the definition of a recession so that it could be blamed on Bush.

-So there's still some confusion about this.
+So there's still some confusion about this, but that's where we are in the supercommittee.

-But that's that's where we are in the Supercommittee, and I still think that nothing's changed.
+And I still think that nothing's changed.

-Because they need Obama's campaign's a billion dollars invested in the theme he's running against the do nothing Congress.
+I don't think the Democrats go for it, no matter what the Republicans propose, because they need Obama's campaigns a billion dollars invested in the theme he's running against the do-nothing Congress.

-If they end up doing something here, then they've got to totally uh change their plans at the Obama reelection campaign.
+If they end up doing something here, then they've got to totally change their plans at the Obama reelection campaign.

-Well, let me tell sequestration is just automatic spending cuts.
+Well, sequestration is just automatic spending cuts.

-What would any with whatever the supercommittee comes up with, by the way, is not the law of the land.
+Whatever the supercommittee comes up with, by the way, is not the law of the land.

 The House and Senate then both have to vote on this.